hivesolutions/appier/doc/structure.md

 ## Static files

-Static files are CSS, Images, Javascript files, or any other resource that it to be served to the requesting application (eg: the browser), without any modifications (as opposed to templates, which are processed before being served).
+Static files are CSS, Images, Javascript files, or any other resource that is to be served to the requesting application (eg: the browser), without any modifications (as opposed to templates, which are processed before being served).